codacy/pulse-user-docs/docs/metrics/lead-time-reviews.md

 This metric is calculated as the time between the pull request being created and the first and last reviews being submitted.

-Reviews include approves, changes requests and inline pull request comments, does not include conversation pull request comments.
+Reviews include approves, change requests, and inline pull request comments, but don't include conversation pull request comments.